The Token Sale Dashboard

 We would be happy to correct any inaccuracies in our listing or research content.
 Fill out this brief form and a member of our team will make any necessary corrections ASAP.

 Our descriptions are generic on purpose.
-We won’t publish descriptions that use marketing language or sound like slogans.
-We will not change our descriptions unless they are inaccurate.
+We don’t publish descriptions that use excessive marketing language or sound like slogans.
 If you would like to suggest a new description, fill out a listing update request and a member of our team will reach out to you shortly.